ZetCode

 C# Path.GetRandomFileName

-The Path.GetRandomFileName returns a random directory or file name.
+The Path.GetRandomFileName method generates a random file or directory name, ideal for temporary file creation.

 Program.cs